brendan-w/Array2D/README.md

 ###Setting Data

-	fill(value)						//sets all elements to the given value fill()							//sets all elements to the default value setGroup(x, y, w, h, value)		//set rectangular area to the given value setGroup(x, y, w, h)			//set rectangular area to the default value
+	fill(value)						//sets all elements to the given value fill()							//if no value is given, the default value will be used

+	setGroup(x, y, w, h, value)		//set rectangular area to the given value setGroup(x, y, w, h)			//if no value is given, the default value will be used

+	setRow(y, array)				//sets existing row or column to the contents of the given array setCol(x, array)

 ###2D Operations

 	resize(right, bottom, left, top)

-resizes this array, by relatively adding or deleting the specified number of rows or columns.
+Resizes this array by relatively adding or deleting the specified number of rows or columns.
 Positive numbers add, negative numbers delete.
+New elements will be filled with the default value.

 	crop(x, y, width, height)

-sets this array to the given rectangular area by deleting elements
+Sets this array to the given rectangular area by deleting elements.

 	shift(x, y)
 	shift(x, y, wrap)

-shifts the array by the specified number of rows and columns.
-Negative sifts are welcome.
-Optional boolean wrap parameter will wrap the elements around the edge
+Shifts the array by the specified number of rows and columns.
+Negative shifts are welcome.
+Optional boolean wrap parameter will wrap the elements around the edge.
+Elements will be wrapped by default.

 	rotate(clockwise)

-rotates the array 90 degrees in the specified direction
+Rotates the array 90 degrees in the specified direction.

+	invertX()
+	invertY()

+Inverts the array across the X or Y axis.

 ###Row and Column Operations

 	row(y)					//returns the row or column as an array col(x)

-	setRow(y, array)		//sets existing row or column to the contents of the given array setCol(x, array)

 	spliceRow(y)			//creates new row or column at the index given, and fills with the default spliceCol(x)
 	spliceRow(y, array)		//optional array arguments fills with the array's contents spliceCol(x, array)

+	swapRow(y1, y2)			//swaps the specified rows or columns swapCol(x1, x2)

+	deleteRow(y)			//deletes the specified row or column deleteCol(x)

-###Debug
+###Debug & Misc

 	log()					//prints the array to the console log(callback)			//optional callback for element rendering (please return your value)